ucsd-cse11-su222/ucsd-cse11-su222.github.io/staff-and-help.md

 student performance and higher grades.

 All of the exams, including the **final exam**, will be in-person.
-The midterm exam will be during lecture in Week 3.
+The midterm exam will be held during lecture in Week 3.
 Students will be required to take the final exam in-person during the scheduled time.
 The room for the final exam will be posted in Week 5.